stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/Workspace.md

 3. the program will take you to the spotify link

-for now, i found i´ll
+for now, i think i will use simple html css and js for create the interface.